duckyfuz/treehouse/README.md

 ## 🎬 Final Product.

 Upon opening the app, you'll be greeted with a summary of what the app is all about.
-It revolves on four key themes: (1) Embracing Unity, (2) Celebrating Diversity, (3) Reviving Spirit, and (4) Creating Lasting Memories - the core of our vision for fostering a sense of togetherness and community connection.
+It revolves around four key themes: (1) Embracing Unity, (2) Celebrating Diversity, (3) Reviving Spirit, and (4) Creating Lasting Memories - the core of our vision for fostering a sense of togetherness and community connection.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690284459412/6f0dae94-eb8d-4897-8b29-dc779ca688af.png align="center")